How Many Square Feet Per Chicken?

 Determining Square Footage Per Chicken

 For free-range chickens, ample space is essential to ensure they have room to roam and exhibit natural behaviours.
-On the other hand, confined chickens will require more thoughtfully designed spaces that provide enough room for movement while also considering factors like ventilation and lighting.
+Confined chickens will require more thoughtfully designed spaces that provide enough room for movement while also considering factors like ventilation and lighting.

 Factors Influencing The Chicken Space Size